-For many people, a designer kitchen might seem out of reach.
-But according to TV host and contractor, Scott McGillivray and award-winning residential designer, Jane Lockhart a beautiful and functional kitchen is worth the investment – and attainable.
+Dreaming of a designer kitchen?
+According to award-winning residential designer Jane Lockhart, a beautiful and functional kitchen is worth the investment – and attainable.

-Here are what they say are 5 characteristics that will bring your kitchen to the next level.
+Here are five characteristics Lockhart recommends that will bring your kitchen to the next level.

 The school of thought on layout has evolved over the years.
 For decades, the gold standard was the “working triangle.”
 Its rationale is simple: Keep the distance between the refrigerator, sink, and stove between 12-26 feet for maximum cooking efﬁciency.